 All patients require a surgical mask when coming to their appointments - this offers better protection than a fabric mask.
-If you do not own one, the clinic has some available for $1.
 All patients with respiratory symptoms or who have not been fully vaccinated will be seen in our portacom or carpark.
 This is under guidance by the Royal New Zealand College of General Practice (RNZCGP) and Ministry of Health.
 Please read here for more info.

 Ministry of Health texts you the result.
 In busy lockdown times, we have noticed a delay up to 5 days for results.
 Normally it is the next day.
 Remain isolated until you get a negative result, or in accordance to Public Health advice.
 Please visit the Government's Covid-19 website for more information.

 Yes!
 Our priority is to keep you safe.
 Even if you have respiratory symptoms, we will still see you.
 Our staff will be wearing PPE and you will be seen either in our portacom or carpark.
 When you book your appointment, please tell our receptionist and they will book you accordingly.
 Remember to wear a mask to your appointment.
 This is to keep both our staff and patients safe.

 If you are coughing, sneezing, or have a runny nose - you are still contagious and spreading germs.
 Even if it isn't Covid, we still want to protect our staff and other patients from becoming infected from any respiratory infection.
 If anyone were to be infected and develop respiratory symptoms, it means they would need to stop work, isolate and have a covid swab themselves.